etendosoftware/etendo/README.md

 ```
 ./gradlew smartbuild
 ```
-This task deploying the webContent folder into the tomcat/webapps directory, for that you must set up $CATALINA_HOME environment variable.
+This task deploys the webContent folder into the tomcat/webapps directory, for that you must set up $CATALINA_HOME pointing to the aforementioned path.

-6. Execute the rx:genearateEntities task
+6. Execute the rx:generate.entities task

 ```
-./gradlew rx:generate.entities --info
+./gradlew rx:generate.entities
 ```

-7. Run the tomcat and access to [https://localhost:8080/etendo](https://localhost:8080/etendo) to ingress into Etendo ERP
+7. Run Tomcat and access to [https://localhost:8080/etendo](https://localhost:8080/etendo) to get into Etendo ERP
 8. To execute RX services run:
 ```
-./gradlew rx:rx --info
+./gradlew rx:rx
 ```
 By default the following services must be up:
 - Config
-- auth
+- Auth
-- edge
+- Edge
-- das
+- Das
-- async
+- Async

 ### Documentation